You’ve come to the right place to learn all you ever wanted to know about Intermittent Fasting.

 Why I do it?
 How?

 I feel better.
-I feel like I have more energy.
-I am not snacking all day and it’s easier to hit my macros in the my 8-12 hour feasting span.
+I have more energy.
+Not snacking all day and it’s easier to hit my macros in the my 8-12 hour feasting span.
 I plan less meals and they are larger and more nutrient dense to get all that I need.

 Having lots of little meals has me in the mindset of continually nibbling and I need to sit and eat meals if not I end up nibbling more than I intended.
 It helps to boost my metabolism as well while I am eating for my goals.